Delivery: A mix of daytime, evening and online classes.

 This program prepares students to work as applied digital technologists in industries where manufacturing process utilize systems of control and automation in manufacturing.
 Graduates of the Additive Digital Manufacturing program may develop and test industrial process control systems, supervise the building and testing of prototypes including 3D printing, supervise and conduct the installation and operation of automated machine systems, and work in the rapidly growing IoT (Internet of Everything) field.
 Graduates will be able to calibrate and control automated machine cells, assist in applied research under the direction of scientists and engineers, and set up and operate specialized diagnostic equipment in order to test, trouble shoot, and analyze performance.

 The program has an emphasis on communication, leadership, project management, and digital manufacturing ecosystems.
+Students will:

 Read more about how the Additive and Digital Manufacturing program is addressing a worker shortage.